chatmail/dkim-milter/README.md

 DKIM Milter is usually set up as a system service.
 Use the provided systemd service as a starting point.

-The supported signature algorithms, for both signing and verifying, are `rsa-sha256` and `ed25519-sha256`.
-By default, the historic signature algorithm `rsa-sha1` is not supported, evaluation of such signatures yields a *permerror* result (RFC 8301; but see feature `pre-rfc8301` above).
+The supported signing algorithms, for both signing and verifying, are `rsa-sha256` and `ed25519-sha256`.
+By default, the historic signing algorithm `rsa-sha1` is not supported, evaluation of such signatures yields a *permerror* result (RFC 8301; but see feature `pre-rfc8301` above).